NavdeepVerma/Supply_Chain/README.md

 The `harvest` function is called when an `Harvested` transaction is submitted by the farmer.
 The logic simply checks that the listing for the Vegetable is harvest, and then updates the VegetableListing status to harvested  **(_= participant intials)**

-The `makeOrderw` function is called when an `Order` transaction is submitted by the warehouse.
+The `makeOrderw` function is called when an `Orderw` transaction is submitted by the warehouse.
 The logic simply checks that the listing for the Vegetable is harvested and up for sale, and then updates the VegetableListing status to indeliver_w  **(_= participant intials)**

-The `makeOrderc` function is called when an `Order` transaction is submitted by the consumer.
+The `makeOrderc` function is called when an `Orderc` transaction is submitted by the consumer.
 The logic simply checks that the listing for the vegetable is delivered_w and warehouse is the owner, and then updates the VegetableListing status to indeliver_c  **(_= participant intials)**

 The `Deliver` function is called when a `Delivery` transaction is submitted.
 The logic simply checks that the listing status is "indeliver_c" or "indeliver_w", and then updates the vegetableListing owner to the next participant in the chain and status to delivered.